-- Identification of prequalified or pre-registered organisations interested in tendering for the work.
-This is usually through public advertising. - Interested organisations provide information relevant to the project as requested by the Principal, especially organisational capability, historical information or other information nominated in the non-price selection criteria, and - Using 100% non-price weighted criteria, the Principal typically selects three or four tenderers to continue through Stage 2.
+- Identification of prequalified or pre-registered organisations interested in tendering for the work, this is usually conducted through public advertising. - Interested organisations provide information relevant to the project as requested by the Principal, especially organisational capability, historical information or other information nominated in the non-price selection criteria, and - Using 100% non-price weighted criteria, the Principal typically selects 3 or 4 tenderers to continue through Stage 2.